Stella0A/MARKETING-CAMPAIGN-ANALYSIS/README.md

 # MARKETING CAMPAIGN ANALYSIS
-## Overview
+## Case Study Overview
-Using the marketing campaign data of 2,240 customers from Maven Analytics.
-I served as a marketing analyst to analyse customer profiles, identify product preferences, evaluate campaign successes and failures, and assess channel performance.
-Through this analysis, I uncovered actionable insights that can help optimise marketing strategies, improve customer segmentation, and enhance overall campaign effectiveness.
+As a Marketing Analyst at Maven Analytics, I was tasked with analyzing data from a marketing campaign involving 2,240 customers.
+The objective was to examine customer profiles, identify product preferences, evaluate the success of various marketing campaigns, and assess the performance of different marketing channels.
+This analysis generated actionable insights aimed at optimizing marketing strategies, enhancing customer segmentation, and improving overall campaign effectiveness.

-## Tools Used for Analysis
+## Tools Used
 - Python
 - Numpy
 - Pandas
 - Seaborn
 - Matplotlib

 ## Recommended Analysis
-1. Are there any null values or outliers?
-How will you handle them?
+1. Identify and handle null values and outliers.
-2. What factors are significantly related to the number of web purchases?
+2. Determine factors significantly related to the number of web purchases.
-3. Which marketing campaign was the most successful?
+3. Evaluate which marketing campaign was the most successful.
-4. What does the average customer look like?
+4. Define the profile of the average customer.
-5. Which products are performing best?
-6. Which channels are underperforming?
+5. Identify top-performing products.
+6. Detect underperforming marketing channels.

 #### IMPORT RELEVANT LIBRARIES
     import numpy as np